 prompting the Church Commissioners to submit a 'Scheme by Order in Council' whereby the church could be converted to a private residence*.
 This was

 confirmed on 19th January 1973 and the church was soon sold and duly converted by 1975 to a private residence, which it remains today.

 In August 1981 the building was designated a

 Grade II listed building.

-The change of use to residential does not affect the churchyard which has unrestricted access to the public.
+The change of use to residential does not affect the churchyard which has unrestricted access to

 A new portion of churchyard was consecrated on Sunday 10th June, 1928 by the Bishop of Barking, James Theodore